 Consumer banking has an independent Policy Unit, which recommends lending policy, reviews portfolio and takes credit actions.
 This is supported by a credit operations unit, which reviews proposals for adherence to laid down policies as well as does all verifications (as required) prior to disbursal of credit.
-Underwriting authority is delegated to Credit Officers only who are independent from business and report into the Credit Initiation Unit.
+Underwriting authority is delegated to Officers only who are independent from business.
 Credit appraisal is independent of the business stream to ensure unbiased credit judgment.